aws-samples/aws-codedeploy-samples/conf-mgmt/puppet/masterless/README.md

 Set Up the AWS CodeDeploy Application
 -------------------------------------

-Even though we might have an application and deployment group set up already set up on this instance, it's a good practice to create new ones.
+Even though we might have an application and deployment group already set up on this instance, it's a good practice to create new ones.
 First, we create the new application:

 ```sh